ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/single-nominator-pool.md

 3. _MyTonCtrl_ starts running on the validator node connected to the Internet
 4. _MyTonCtrl_ uses _Validator_ wallet to instruct _SingleNominator_ to enter the next election cycle
 5. _SingleNominator_ sends the stake ($$$) to the _Elector_ for one cycle
-6. The election cycle is over and stake can be recovered
+6. The election cycle is over, and stake can be recovered
 7. _MyTonCtrl_ uses _Validator_ wallet to instruct _SingleNominator_ to recover the stake from the election cycle
 8. _SingleNominator_ recovers the stake ($$$) of the previous cycle from the _Elector_
 9. Steps 4-8 repeat as long as _Owner_ is happy to keep validating